CDH-SC/clo3/README.md

 > ___If applied, this commit will...___

-All major changes should be documented in the changelog - which can be found here....
+All major changes should be documented in the [changelog](docs/CHANGELOG.md).

+If working on a feature branch other than master, you can checkout that branch via `git checkout <branch-name>`.
+Use the '-b' flag to create a NEW branch.

 ### Contributors
 * **Jerrod Mathis**
 * **Caleb Kitzmann**